nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 * **contributors** - Contributors is an array of people who maintain the package

 * **license** - You should specify a license for your package so that people know how they are permitted to use it, and any restrictions you're placing on it.
+The team has the most experience with using both the MIT and Apache-2 licenses, but if you are publishing a package on behalf of a company, it is recommended to consult your organization on what licenses they prefer.

+  If a package is going to be unlicensed, it is recommended to set the **private** field to `true`

   More information on licenses and how they relate to the package.json can be [found here](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#license)

 * **files** - The list of files that you want published with your package.
 This field is very handy when using a bundler to transpile code and you only want to include that transpiled code.
 The team recommends not to include tests, which should reduce the package size, but to include docs.
 For a listing of the files that are automatically included, check out the [npm docs here](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#files)